Mithan Jamshed Lam: Biography

-Lam served as visiting faculty at the Mumbai Law College and her contributions were also reported in the drafting of Hindu Code Bills.
+Lam served as visiting faculty at the Bombay Law College and her contributions were also reported in the drafting of Hindu Code Bills.
 She was the founder-president of the Indian Federation of Women Lawyers, a vice-president of the International Federation of Women Lawyers (IFWL) and chaired the 13th convention of IFWL, besides serving as the representative of the federation at the United Nations.
 She also served as the president of the Women Graduates Union of Bombay.
 After her retirement from legal practice, she joined Maharashtra State Women's Council (MSWC) and chaired the Sub-committee of Labour for a period, during which time, she initiated efforts to establish primary medical centre, nursery school and vocational training centre for the slum dwellers of Matunga Labour Camp as well as providing them with water and electricity.
 When she assumed the responsibility of the president of the organization, she was also inducted as the chairperson into the Women's Committee on Relief and Rehabilitation of Refugees from Pakistan, an agency established in the wake of the Partition of India.
 She participated in several international conferences including the Asian Workshop of the Committee of Correspondence, held in US.
 The Government of India awarded her the civilian honour of the Padma Bhushan in 1962.

 Mithan Lam was married to Jamshed Sorab Lam, a lawyer and notary public and the couple had two children.
 The daughter died young and the son, Sorab Jamshed Sorabsha Lam, popularly known as Soli, who died in 2010, was an orthopedic surgeon, a Fellow of the Royal College of Surgeons of England and a Hunterian Society Award winner for pioneering fractured kneecap surgery.
 She became blind towards the later days of her life and died in 1981, aged 83; her husband preceding her in death by two and a half years.
 Her life story has been documented in her autobiography, Autumn Leaves, published by the K. R. Cama Oriental Institute.
 Her biography is also featured in an encyclopedic book, Encyclopaedia of Women Biography.

-The Lam family has notable people such as Dr. Sorab Lam, Framroze Lam, Dinshaw Lam, Jamshyd D. F. Lam, Phiroze Lam, Xenia Lam & Jiaan Lam.
+The Lam family has notable people in India such as Dr. Sorab Lam, Framroze Lam, Dinshaw Lam, Jamshyd D. F. Lam, Phiroze Lam, Frederick Faredoon Lam, Xenia Lam, Jiaan Lam.